home about create a tribute online tributes the blog articles contact log in

 We would like to pay tribute to our late brother Michael J Eeckhout.
-As you read ahead, you may discover the profound effect he has had upon this world.
+As you read ahead, you may discover the large effect he has had upon us.

 Son of Joseph Maurice Eeckhout and Christina Joyce(Patterson)Eeckhout, Michael Joseph Eeckhout was born on November 25, 1953.